-Family SGLI offers coverage for spouse and dependent of Coast Guard members who are covered by full-time SGLI.
+Family SGLI offers coverage for spouse and dependent of Service members who are covered by full-time SGLI.
 Children are covered at \$10,000 each at no cost as soon as they are registered in DEERS.
 You can elect for spouses to be covered up to \$100,000 for a minimal premium that is based on the spouse's age.
-Just be aware that spousal coverage under FSGLI cannot exceed the Coast Guard member's coverage amount under SGLI.
+Just be aware that spousal coverage under FSGLI cannot exceed the Service member's coverage amount under SGLI.

-The SGLI Online Enrollment System (SOES) allows Coast Guard members with full-time SGLI coverage to make fast and easy changes to their life insurance coverage and beneficiary information any time without completing a paper form or making a trip to their personnel office.
+Did you know that the SGLI Online Enrollment System (SOES) allows Service members with full-time SGLI coverage to make fast and easy changes to their life insurance coverage and beneficiary information at any time without completing a paper form or making a trip to their personnel office?

-To access SOES, you must sign into https://milconnect.dmdc.osd.mil/milconnect and go to the "Manage my SGLI" tab.
+To access SOES, you must sign into https://milconnect.dmdc.osd.mil/milconnect/ and go to the "Manage my SGLI" tab.